-1. Provide assistance to parents in understanding state content standards, achievement standards, assessments, requirements, and how to monitor a child's progress
+1. Provide assistance to parents in understanding state content standards, achievement standards, assessments, requirements, and how to monitor a child's progress (ref.

-(ref.
 Section 1118(e)(1))

-Grade level curriculum information is distributed to parents at the Fall Open House in a tri-fold brochure.
+Grade level curriculum information is distributed to parents at the Fall Orientation Night in a tri-fold brochure.
 This information is also available in the school office.
-Meetings are held twice times per year to explain and train parents in strategies for assisting their children to meet essential CCSS's.
+Parent events are held two times per year to explain and train parents in strategies for assisting their children to meet essential CCSS's.
 Classroom Newsletters are distributed to parents bi-monthly to explain clear learning outcomes for upcoming units.
 Explanations of the Universal screening and progress monitoring tools used at the school are shared at the fall open house and within the principal's building newsletters.